 X. Importantly, we can learn the hard lessons from unplanned energy transitions we've seen in coal regions like the Appalachia in the United States and make sure impacted communities in Australia are supported.
 Done right, a fair transition will mean more stable, permanent, long term jobs — with good conditions, and good pay.

-- Ultimately, there is no one-size-fits-all approach for making the shift from coal to clean energy.
-Every community and local economy is different.
-Affected communities need to be able to lead conversations about the diversification of their local economy, and their hopes for the future of the area - and these conversations must lead to resourcing real commitments and pathways for impacted communities.
-To get there, communities, trade unions, Traditional Owners and Aboriginal community members, civil society, businesses, and all levels of government will need to engage with courage and willingness to have difficult conversations.
+- Every community and local economy is different.
+Communities need to be able to lead conversations about the diversification of their local economy, and their hopes for the future of the area.
+These conversations must lead to resourcing real commitments and pathways for impacted communities.
+To make this happen, communities, trade unions, Traditional Owners and Aboriginal community members, civil society, businesses, and all levels of government will need to engage with courage and willingness to have difficult conversations.

 We must confront the challenging of moving Australia beyond coal together.
 It will take all of us pulling together to support one another, collaborate on building diverse new economies, and cleaner and healthier communities — where nobody is left behind.